Menu

 • Funded a study to determine if Spotted Owls are present and living in Trione-Annadel State Park.
 The presence of Spotted Owls would affect the ability to use heavy equipment in the park for trail maintenance during the Spring and Summer.

 • Funded project submissions for 20 road and trail maintenance projects throughout the park.
-This included the hire of a Roads Engineer and Hydrologist to complete the development of several road and trail project improvement plans which are now being reviewed by the state parks management.
-Once approved, we can move ahead quickly with repairs and improvements.
+This included the hire of a Roads Engineer and Hydrologist to complete the development of several road and trail project improvement plans.

 Powered by Wild Apricot Membership Software